rosnovsky/astro-mastodon/README.md

 > Work in Progress

-Easily embed Mastodon posts (and eventually other ActivityPub posts) into your Astro blog posts.
+Easily embed Mastodon posts into your Astro blog posts.

 ![Example in Dark Mode](./assets/example-dark.png)